Duality for relative logarithmic de Rham-Witt sheaves on semistable schemes over $\mathbb{F}_q[[t]]$: Duality

 Now by Corollary \ref{twistedomega} and \ref{twistedzomega}, we can show

 \begin{proposition} The pairing (\ref{level-s-hypercomology}) induces the following isomorphism.

 \end{proposition} \begin{proof} This can be done by using the hypercohomology spectral sequences

 Corollary \ref{twistedomega} and \ref{twistedzomega} tell us that and this isomorphism is compatible with $d_1$.
 Hence we still have this kind of duality at the $E_2$-pages.
 Note that, by definition, $p\neq 0,1$, $^IE_1^{p,q}= ^{II}E_1^{p,q}=0$.
 Hence both spectral sequences degenerate at the $E_2$-pages.
 Therefore we have the isomorphism in the claim. \end{proof} Up to now, we haven't used any topological structure on the (hyper-)cohomology group.
-Note that $H^{d+2-i}_{X_s}(X, \Wno_{X|(m+1)D,\log}^{d+1-r})$ is a finite group, and we endow it with discrete topology.
-Hence we endow $\mathbb{H}^i(X, \mathscr{F}_m^{\bullet}) $ with the discrete topology.
-Now the Pontrjagin duality theorem implies: \begin{proposition} There is a perfect pairing of topological $\Zp1$-modules:
+Note that $H^{d+2-i}_{X_s}(X, \Wno_{X|(m+1)D,\log}^{d+1-r})$ is not a finite group in general, and we endow it with discrete topology.
+Hence we endow $\mathbb{H}^i(X, \mathscr{F}_m^{\bullet}) $ with the compact-open topology via the isomorphism \eqref{isom_finit}.
+Now the Pontryagin duality theorem implies: \begin{proposition} There is a perfect pairing of topological $\Zp1$-modules:

-where the first term is endowed with direct limit topology, and the second with the inverse limit topology. \end{proposition} \begin{proof} Note that the Pontrjagin dual $\text{Hom}_{\text{cont}}(\cdot, \Zp1)$ commutes with direct and inverse limits.
+where the first term is endowed with direct limit topology, and the second with the inverse limit topology. \end{proposition} \begin{proof} Note that the Pontryagin dual $\text{Hom}_{\text{cont}}(\cdot, \Zp1)$ commutes with direct and inverse limits.
 Then the proof is straightforward. \end{proof}

-\begin{remark} The direct limit topology of discrete topological spaces is still discrete, and the inverse limit topololgy of finite discrete topological spaces is profinite. \end{remark}
+\begin{remark}In case that the groups $H^{d+2-i}_{X_s}(X, \Omega_{X|(m+1)D,\log}^{d+1-r})$ are finite for all $m$(e.g.,$d=0$ or $r=0$), then the direct limit topology of finite (compact-open) topological spaces is discrete, and the inverse limit topololgy of finite discrete topological spaces is profinite. \end{remark}

 We still need to calculate the direct limit term in the above proposition. \begin{proposition} The direct limit $\varinjlim\limits_m\mathbb{H}^i(X, \mathscr{F}_m^{\bullet}) \cong H^i(U, \Ome^r_{U,\log})$. \end{proposition} \begin{proof} First, direct limits commute with (hyper-)cohomology, hence Note that For coherent sheaves, the affine morphism $\jmath$ (see Lemma \ref{affine}) gives an exact functor $\jmath_*$.
 Hence we have